 In early 2022, Ag + Open Space opened the MGP funding cycle with a \$4 million budget.
-Two applications (see Table below) were received.
-Our Board of Directors awarded full funding totaling \$1,950,000 to the two projects, leaving \$2,050,000 remaining.
+The Program budget is determined by analyzing changes in revenue, the agency's current fund balance, and financial projections.
+Two applications (see Table below) were received during that initial funding cycle.
+The Board of Directors awarded full funding totaling \$1,950,000 to the two projects, leaving \$2,050,000 remaining.